Your browser does not support JavaScript! Please enable the settings.

 Many employees spend a lot of time in meetings, and most of them blame meetings for their unproductivity.
 In fact, a survey conducted by Harvard Business Review of senior managers in a variety of sectors revealed the following:

-In contrast, the cross-functional teams are aligned on goals and objectives, they do not waste time in meetings.
+In contrast, the cross-functional agile team structure are aligned on goals and objectives, they do not waste time in meetings.
 They do not need long meetings to resolve disputes among stakeholders or to update the status of the project since they are already aligned.

 In an agile setup, meetings, in general, are brief and productive—for example, daily scrum meetings are often restricted to just 15 minutes rather than the common one-hour duration.

-For example, if a cross-functional agile development team is developing a web application for marketing automation, they may quickly create and test various facets of the development phase.
+For example, if an agile cross-functional development team is developing a web application for marketing automation, they may quickly create and test various facets of the development phase.
 Having designers, developers, and quality analysts all working on the same team allows them to create each version faster than they would if they required individuals from various teams.

 Developing a technology solution or product has to align with the business strategy.
 Failure from the development or the implementation side will ultimately result in project failure.
 And that’s no good for anyone.